omarelkobrossy/chronoflow/README.md

-# Regime-Adaptive ML Trading System
+# Regime-Adaptive ML System For Non-Stationary Markets
 *An adaptive ML system for non-stationary time-series environments*

 A machine learning system designed for **decision-making under non-stationarity**, where both the model and its execution behavior must continuously adapt to shifting data distributions.